Summary and Setup

 Software installation

-These instructions set out how to obtain and install the course pre-requisites for Linux.
+These instructions set out how to obtain and install the software and data on Linux.
 It is assumed that you have:

 • access to the Bash shell on a fairly modern Linux system